 I have over 3 years of experience conducting mixed-method UX and design research in both academia and the industry.
-Currently, I am a UX Researcher at ServiceNow, leading research to inform the design for better workflow.
-Previously, I was at Duolingo, leading research for the China team and the Duolingo English Test team.
-I also worked with Dr. Laura Dabbish at Carnegie Mellon University Human-Computer Interaction Institute’s CoEx Lab as a full-time HCI researcher.
-I was leading the NSF-funded research on account sharing behaviors in romantic couples.
-I used mixed research methods including interviews, diary study, participatory design, research through design, and quantitative data analysis to explore ways to support couples’ information sharing.
+Currently, I am leading research to inform the design for better Security Operation products at ServiceNow.
+Previously, I was leading research for the China team and the Duolingo English Test team at Duolingo.
+I used to work with Dr. Laura Dabbish at Carnegie Mellon University Human-Computer Interaction Institute’s CoEx Lab as a full-time HCI researcher.
+I was leading the NSF-funded research on account-sharing behaviors in romantic couples.
+My research works were published at CHI and CSCW, the top HCI conferences.

 In my spare time, you can find me 🚴🏼, 🥾, 🎾, 🏸, ⛹🏼♂️, 🏊🏼♂️, 99.9 % chance outdoors!

 I also enjoy making art such as Chinese calligraphy, Chinese Shuimo painting, and taking photos.

 I joined NYU Shanghai as an Adjunct Professor teaching the Senior Capstone studio for the Interactive Media and Business major.

 I am launching two new foundational courses about user research: User Research Fundamentals and Intro to Diary Study.

 Our work ‘It’s Problematic but I’m not Concerned’: University Perspectives on Account Sharing got accepted to CSCW 2022 as a full paper.

 Two papers Understanding and Designing for Disaster Preparation on Social Media and Designing a Self-efficacy Game for Health Literacy in Marginalized Communities got accepted to CHI 2021 as late-breaking work.